cehbrecht/quick-sphinx-tutorial/docs/source/index.rst

 Quick Sphinx Tutorial
 =====================

 Welcome to this short Sphinx tutorial.
 This tutorial will give you a quick overview of what Sphinx can do for you.
-If you want more details about Sphinx then have a look at the appendix or one the other tutorials.
+If you want to know more details about Sphinx then have a look at :ref:`appendix` or at `one`_ or the `other`_ tutorial.

 Of course a tutorial about Sphinx is written in Sphinx.

 You can clone this tutorial from `GitHub`_.